 iOS devices also have S/MIME support built in as a default.

-- When you compose a message and lock icon will appear next to the recipient.
+- When you compose a message, a lock icon will appear next to the recipient.
 Click the lock icon so it’s closed to encrypt the email.

 Note: If the lock is blue, the email can be encrypted.
 If the lock is red, the recipient needs to turn on their S/MIME setting.